balacode/one-file-pdf/README.md

 ### Naming Convention:
 All types in are prefixed with PDF for public, and 'pdf' for private types.
-The only type you really need to use is PDF, while PDFColor, PDFPageSize and PDFColorNames are left public for reference.
+The only type you really need to use is PDF, while PDFColorNames are left public for reference.

 ### Supported Features (the fundamentals):
 - You can use all built-in PDF fonts: Courier, Helvetica, Symbol, Times, ZapfDingbats, and their variants